MmartinezV2/docker-tomcat-java-example/README.md

 This example adds:

-  - Build servlets on a gradle docker container
+  - Build servlets on a gradle docker container (local gradle install not needed)
   - Use of multistage builds to build a small customized Tomcat image with our servlets
   - Two example servlets from Tomcat9-Examples: HelloWorld and Session
   - Shows the use of Sticky Sessions with Apache Reverse Proxy http balancer